-Building Inspection Report For buyers, sellers, owners and building managers.
+Building Inspection Report - For buyers, sellers, owners and building managers.
 Learn more.
 Negotiate a better price.
 Discover what you need to know for planning maintenance or renovations.
-Get good advice from an architect.
+Get on-the-spot advice from our architect.
+This is not a pest inspection, but pest evidence will be reported if observed.

 Not sure? ... then call our advisor to discuss or CONTACT US online